 - Please download our Call for Abstracts flyer below and display it on your noticeboard.

-- At the time of submission of your abstract, if you are an undergraduate student or a student in a graduate entry programme and are the primary author, you may choose to enter your submission for the IGS Student Award 2017.
-This option is available at stage 3 of the submission process.
-Further information is available here.
+- At the time of submission of your abstract, if you are an undergraduate student or a student in a graduate entry programme and are the primary author, you may choose to enter your submission for the IGS Student Award 2018.
+Proof of student card will be required for registration.
+Further student information can be found here

 Building on the huge success and diversity of previous years’ submissions, we invite participation in this meeting from clinicians, practitioners, academics, researchers and students working in all fields of ageing.